tower-rs/tower/README.md

 * [`tower-watch`]: A middleware that rebinds the inner service each time a watch is notified ([docs][tw-docs]).

+## Status

+Currently, only [`tower-service`], the foundational trait, has been released to crates.io.
+The rest of the library will be following shortly.

+## License

+This project is licensed under the [MIT license](LICENSE).

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Tower by you, shall be licensed as MIT, without any additional terms or conditions.

 [`tower_service`]: tower-service
 [ts-docs]: https://docs.rs/tower-service/
 [`tower-balance`]: tower-balance